Jun10148/SP-Protocol/readme.md

 3. > cmake ..
 4. > make

-In one terminal do
-> ./server

-Create another terminal and do (can be repeated to make many clients)
-> ./client [username]
+### Single Server Usage
+1. cd into server1/
+2. run ./server1_exec
+3. Create a new terminal and run ./client1_exec [username]
+4. Repeat step 3 to create more users as needed

-from a client you can do the following commands
+#### From a client you can do the following commands
 1. > clients (shows all connected clients and their username/userids)
 2. > public_chat "message"  (sends a message to all connected clients)
 3. > send_message [serverid]-[userid] "message" (sends message to specific user[s])

 *note the [serverid]-[user-id] can be repeated to send messages to multiple users at once e.g., send_message server1-1 server1-2 "hello 1 and 2"